IBM/zopeneditor-about/README.md

 ### Advanced Dependency-Based user build error reporting

 User build logs are automatically downloaded, parsed, and presented in the editor's Problems view showing descriptions and error codes.
 Navigate to errors in your code with a mouse click in the Problems view to review and fix your issue and then rerun your build.

+### Launching a 3270 emulator from Zowe Explorer

+Remote Connection Emulator (RCE) integrates traditional 3270 tools and practices into Z Open Editor via Zowe Explorer.
+It provides access to the mainframe for viewing unique information and mainframe tools and processes that are not available in Zowe Explorer.
+By using Remote Connection Emulator, you can connect to the remote system and open a full-screen emulator.
+Z Open Editor's RCE client is based on the same technology as the RCE client built into the IBM Developer for z/OS Eclipse client.